8 Types of Marketing Specializations: The Practical Guide You’ve Been Seeking

 What does this look like?
 Some of the most commonly used methods for gathering information include surveys, focus groups, qualitative interviews and even social media monitoring.

 Where can I learn more?
-This guide from Qualtrics provides a fantastic deep-dive into the basics of marketing research.
+This guide from Qualtrics provides a fantastic primer on the basics of marketing research.

-What is it?
+What is content marketing?
 Have you ever read a recipe on the side of a box of cereal?
 Did you notice how the ingredients always include brand name products conveniently produced by the same company?
 That’s an example of early content marketing.